qanx/concourse-tutorial/README.md

 In Concourse these are `inputs` to a task.

-Given that we are running the task directly from the `fly` CLI, and we're running it from our host machine inside the `01_task_hello_world` folder, then the current host machine folder will be uploaded to Concourse and made available as an input called `01_task_hello_world`.
+Given that we are running the task directly from the `fly` CLI, and we're running it from our host machine inside the `task_hello_world` folder, then the current host machine folder will be uploaded to Concourse and made available as an input called `task_hello_world`.

 Later when we look at Jobs with inputs, tasks and outputs we'll return to passing `inputs` into tasks within a Job.